ORIGIN8 – OUR STORY

 Our cups are made from cornstarch and are biodegradable.
 Our cutlery is made from sustainable wood – and it's easier to use than plastic alternatives.
 Our napkins and plates are made from sugar beet pulp and are composted.

 All our glass and cardboard waste is recycled.
-Almost little of our waste is sent to landfill.
+Very little waste is sent to landfill.